 We believe our work has demonstrated the need to make this Commission permanent.
-We also support the addition of our specialty hospitals to our membership.
+We also support the addition of our specialty hospitals to our membership, including New Hampshire Hospital.
 Since the last repeal of the Commission sunset, we have welcomed additional public members.
-One of them joins me today.
-I would like you to meet Sara Kellogg Meade.
-She serves as the 'voice of the patient' and validates the important work that is being carried out by providers in the state.
+They serve as the 'voice of the patient' and validate the important work that is being carried out by providers in the state.

-I urge you to support SB26.
+I urge you to support SB26, as amended.
 We are happy to answer any questions.
 Thank you.